crate/cratedb-guide/docs/feature/search/vector/index.md

 Compared to traditional keyword search, vector search yields more relevant results and executes faster.

-Feature vectors may be computed from raw data using machine learning methods such as feature extraction algorithms, word embeddings, or deep learning networks.
+Feature vectors are computed from raw data via ML methods such as feature extraction, word embeddings, or deep neural networks.

 :::{rubric} Details